-As of the end of the most current fiscal year, the District's General Fund reported an ending fund balance of \$13,285,167, a decrease of \$232,588 as compared to the total balance on October 1, 2022.
-The change in fund balance is a result of the fiscal year's decreased intergovernmental program revenues wherein state funding for recent construction and monitoring projects was recognized in the prior fiscal year.
+As of the end of the most current fiscal year, the District's General Fund reported an ending fund balance of \$13,964,178, an increase of \$679,011 as compared to the total balance on October 1, 2023.
+The change in fund balance is a result of the fiscal year's increased program revenues and property taxes.